canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q9/QuestionText.md

     - An `int` attribute named **population** which is not accessible from other classes

 - Constructors:
-    - A constructor which is accessible from other classes and accepts a`double` and a `String` to initialize the **landMass** and **population** attributes.
+    - A constructor which is accessible from other classes and accepts a`double` and a `int` to initialize the **landMass** and **population** attributes.

 - Methods:
     - a `setLandMass` method which accepts a `double` value, updates the **landMass** attribute with it, and is accessible from other classes
     - a `getLandMass` method which is accessible from other classes and returns the value of the **landMass** attribute
     - a `setPopulation` method which accepts an `int` value, updates the **population** attribute with it, and is accessible from other classes
     - a `getPopulation` method which is accessible from other classes and returns the value of the **population** attribute
-    - a `toString` method which returns a String of the information about the `Earth` class of the form `"Here " + population + "people live on a " + landMass + "kg planet."`.
+    - a `toString` method which returns a String of the information about the `Earth` class of the form `"Here " + x + "people live on a " + y + "kg planet."` where x is the value of **population** attribute and y is the value of **landMass** attribute.

 ### Distractors:

-- setLandMass( lm );
-- setPopulation( p );
 - return Population;
 - return population = a;
 - public int population;